The Waterfront/North End/Faneuil Hall Marketplace

 South Boston Waterfront (Seaport District)

-This rapidly evolving neighborhood isn't quite a full-fledged destination yet, but its hotels are magnets for business travelers and conventioneers.
+Hotels in this rapidly evolving neighborhood are magnets for business travelers and conventioneers.
 The Institute of Contemporary Art and Boston Children's Museum are in this area, which is accessible by Silver Line bus from the airport and South Station.

 Best For -- Access to the Boston Convention and Exhibition Center, Seaport World Trade Center, and Logan Airport.
 Cambridge is a quick trip from South Station.